besovadevka/besovadevka-basic-nodejs-2021Q2/caesar-cipher-cli-tool/README.md

 npm i
 4. Write your own commands to caesar CLI!
 For example: node caesar -s 18 -a encode

+### Remember!
+You must refer to the program through the name "caesar".

 Notes:
 1. Valid options are: